Extended commutator algebra for the $q$-oscillator and a related Askey-Wilson algebra: An extended operator algebra for the q -oscillator

 That is, $n$ is the difference between the highest exponent of $C$ and the lowest exponent of $C$ that appear with nonzero scalar coefficient in $U$.
 We use induction on $n$.
-If $n=0$, then we take $\phi$ as the empty composition or the identity map, $a$ as $c_k$ and $N$ as $k$, and we are done.
-Suppose that for some $n$, the statement holds for all nonzero elements of $\F[C]$ in the linear combination of which the difference $m$ between the highest exponent of $C$ and the lowest exponent is such that $m<n$.
-By routine computations that involve \eqref{lowerBl}, \eqref{dcmzero}, \eqref{CBtoC}, there exist nonzero scalars $e_i$ with $i\in\{k+1,\ldots, k+n\}$ such that
+First, we consider the case $n=0$.
+If $k=0$, then take $\phi=\dcmH_0\circ\dcmTH_1$, $a=q(q-1)c_0$ and $N=1$, while if $k\neq 0$, then we take $\phi$ as the empty composition or the identity map, $a$ as $c_k$ and $N$ as $k$, and we are done.
+Suppose that for some $n$, the statement holds for all nonzero elements of $\C[C]$ in the linear combination of which the difference $m$ between the highest exponent of $C$ and the lowest exponent is such that $m<n$.
+By routine computations that involve~\eqref{lowerBl},~\eqref{dcmzero},~\eqref{CBtoC}, there exist nonzero scalars $e_i$ with $i\in\{k+1,\ldots, k+n\}$ such that

-The number of nonzero terms in the right-hand side of \eqref{phewC} is at most $k+n-(k+1)=n-1$.
-Thus, the inductive hypothesis applies to $V:=\left(\dcmTH_{k+n+1}\circ\dcmH_{-k}\right)(U)$, and so there exists a nonzero scalar $a$, some positive integer $N$ and some composition $\phi_0$ of elements of $\Zdcm$ such that $\phi_0(V)=aC^N$, and so
+The number of nonzero terms in the right-hand side of~\eqref{phewC} is at most $k+n-(k+1)=n-1$.
+Thus, the inductive hypothesis applies to $V:=\left(\dcmTH_{k+n+1}\circ\dcmH_{-k}\right)(U)$, and so there exists a~nonzero scalar $a$, some positive integer $N$ and some composition $\phi_0$ of elements of $\Zdcm$ such that $\phi_0(V)=aC^N$, and so

 Take $\phi=\phi_0\circ\dcmTH_{k+n+1}\circ\dcmH_{-k}$, and this completes the induction. \end{proof}